gpc/greenmail/README.md

 INSTALL
 -------

-Add a dependency for the plugin in build.gradle:
+Add a dependency for the plugin in `build.gradle`:

 ```